rhollister/kindlecatcher/README.md

 1. Parent categories can be included, but Amazon limits only 100 items to be returned from a specified category

 Script-generated files that should not need to be edited:
-1. `seenBooks.dat` - List of ASINs the catcher has seen and will ignore them if seen again
+1. `seenBooks.dat` - List of ASINs the script has seen and will ignore them if seen again
 1. `boughtSeries.dat` - List of series names that have been bought
-    1. If the script sees this series again, it will purchase the book despite a low score or stopwords
+    1. If the script sees a book in this series again, it will purchase the book despite a low score or stopwords

 ## Run